Sadr al-Din al-Qunawi: Mystical vs. philosophical knowledge

-Although Qūnavī was single-mindedly devoted to the same general philosophical framework as Ibn 'Arabī's, 'Abd al-Raḥmān Jāmī assured us that, despite the pupil's frustrated attempts to follow in his spiritual footsteps,[34] without a proper study of Qūnavī's works the true intention of Ibn 'Arabī regarding the so-called doctrine of Waḥdat al-Wujūd (a doctrine progeny has ascribed to Ibn 'Arabī) could not be discerned in any manner conforming to both reason and religious law (Jāmī 556).
-His relationship with the aging teacher notwithstanding, Qūnavī had to stake out his own personal connection to higher knowledge.
-At times, it seems, he distanced himself from Ibn 'Arabī altogether due to the emphasis on personal witness above the interpretation of others’ experience regardless of their social or spiritual station.
+Although Qūnavī was devoted to the same general philosophical framework as Ibn 'Arabī's, 'Abd al-Raḥmān Jāmī said that, despite the pupil's frustrated attempts to follow in his spiritual footsteps,[34] without a proper study of Qūnavī's works the true intention of Ibn 'Arabī regarding the so-called doctrine of Waḥdat al-Wujūd (a doctrine progeny has ascribed to Ibn 'Arabī) could not be discerned in any manner conforming to both reason and religious law (Jāmī 556).
 Al-Munāwī (b.
 1265) quoted him as saying that his teacher had striven to lead him to a level where God manifested Himself through flashes of manifestation to all seekers, but that he failed (NJK 222).
 Mystics describe a manifestation of this kind as a “flash,” because the “direct witnessing of the essence” resembles the light, speed, and evanescence of any ordinary flash or lightning.

-Al-Qāshānī likened the “flash” to “the illumination appearing to a person that beckons and summons to the Presence of Proximity to the Lord for a journey within God.”
+Al-Qāshānī likened this “flash” to “the illumination appearing to a person that beckons and summons to the Presence of Proximity to the Lord for a journey within God.”
 Ibn 'Arabī referred to the deep tranquility felt by the saintly “friends of God,” the awliyā’, who take their repose in it.
-Because tranquility did not always occur to them, they could only take furtive glances at the manifestation, as if in a flash (Hakim 660–61).
+Because tranquility did not always occur to them, it was said they could only take furtive glances at the manifestation, as if in a flash (Hakim 660–61).

-Paradoxically, then, his relationship with Ibn 'Arabī provided Qūnavī with a sound justification for seeking a separate path to spiritual enlightenment, on the one hand, and for developing the proper terms with which to express overarching truths, on the other, which truths paradoxically were accessible only through personal experience, not anyone else's.
+Paradoxically, his close relationship with Ibn 'Arabī encouraged Qūnavī to seek a separate path to spiritual enlightenment, and for developing the proper terms with which to express overarching truths, which he felt were accessible only through personal experience, not anyone else's.